matamorphosis/Scrummage/installation/Readme.md

 Plugins

 All the plugins are open-source, free to individuals, just like the rest of the code.
 Furthermore, feel free to use the pre-existing libraries used in other plugins.
 If you are creating or editting a plugin, make sure to understand that when you run it for the first time, the web app may reload to reload the python cache.
 This is normal.

+**Developer Information**
+Knock yourself out, create any plugins you like, and feel free to leverage existing libraries to help you.
+Please remember that the first time you run a plugin from the web app after changing the code, or creating a new plugin, you will need to click run and then restart the web app to allow for it to generate the pycache for the plugin.